WinterBlox/Game-Off-2021/README.md

 A: If you create a mod or a sprite, music, whatever it is, you can post it in the Discussions tab on the GitHub Repository.

+Q: I can't click on the 'Initialize {}' button in Multiplayer Mode, why is that?

+A: Only the server host can press the Initalize button, if you can't press it, you're not the server host.